Incorporating testing volume into estimation of effective reproduction number dynamics: Methods

 \subsection{Prior for case over-dispersion}

-The prior distribution for $\kappa$ influences the overall inference and, as we have found empirically, some choices of this prior specification result in poor Markov chain Monte Carlo (MCMC) convergence.
+In our experience, some choices of the prior distribution for $\kappa$ result in poor Markov chain Monte Carlo (MCMC) convergence.
 To overcome this issue, we developed an approach for choosing the prior distribution for $\kappa$ inspired by Empirical Bayes methods.
 We fit a Bayesian thin plate regression spline to the time series of cases, assuming a negative-binomial distribution with the mean number of cases being a nonparametricaly estimated function of time, then use the posterior estimate for the over-dispersion parameter to construct the prior for our model \citep{tp_splines}.
 We use \texttt{brms} (version 2.15.0) to fit the regression spline to observed cases \citep{brms}.
 This method has drawbacks from a theoretical perspective, because the spline-based model is fit to the same data that is then analyzed with our semi-mechanistic model.
 For simulations, this is easily overcome by fitting the spline to a simulated data set that is then not analyzed by our model, this is the approach we took for our simulation study.
 For real data analysis, one solution is to fit a spline to data from an outbreak occurring in a similar location to the one being analyzed.
 For this study, we put aside theoretical concerns and fit a spline-based model to each real data set used in this study to derive the prior for $\kappa$ and then applied our model.
 We choose the parameters of the prior by minimizing a squared loss function, searching for prior parameters which minimized the squared difference between the quantiles of the spline posterior, and the empirical quantiles of the candidate prior distribution.